Progress to Date

 Thanks to our many Charter Members, Donors, Sponsors and Volunteers, the Institute has made significant progress on our plans to build an educational public Aquarium designed by world-renowned Fresno architect Arthur Dyson, A.I.A., the Aquarium is being built on our 10-acre site (above) that was donated to our organization in August 2006 by Roy and Betty Jura, long-time Fresno-area fig farmers.

-- Our first Capital Campaign - The Campaign for Special Gifts - exceeded all expectations.
-Extending from 2001 to 2005, the campaign was launched to provide $750,000 in cash and in-kind support for the early governmental approvals of the Fresno Aquarium project.
+- 2001 - 2005 - Our first Capital Campaign - The Campaign for Special Gifts - exceeded all expectations.
+The campaign was launched to provide $750,000 in cash and in-kind support for the early governmental approvals of the Fresno Aquarium project.
 Forty-five very special individual and corporate contributors donated at levels above the regular Annual Charter Membership levels so the organization could meet the costs of planning, governmental fees and environmental studies required to ensure the project could be built where we wanted to build it.
 Arthur Dyson, A.I.A. designed a 100,000 sq. ft.
 Aquarium facility as the ultimate plan for the campus.
 During this time, we also secured our first exhibit sponsors.

 - August 3, 2006 - Donations made it possible for the Institute to close escrow on its 10-acre site, a former sand and gravel mining and asphalt plant location along the San Joaquin River adjacent to Freeway 99 in Fresno, California.
 The property was generously donated to the Institute by the Roy and Betty Jura family after the Fresno Aquarium project completed all of its preliminary environmental studies and received the unanimous approval of the Fresno County Planning Commission.

 - December 2008 - February 2009 - The California Academy of Science's Steinhart Aquarium donated 12 major exhibits and numerous life support systems and other aquarium equipment from its former Howard Street location in San Francisco to the Fresno Aquarium.
 Read more.